ccblaisdell/qmk_firmware/keyboards/splitkb/kyria/keymaps/ccblaisdell/readme.md

 - CMD / Tab

 - Press Symbols and Nav at the same time to reach the Fn layer.
-- Fn+H is prev tab
-- Fn+L is next tab

 ## One shot modifers